nuxt/nuxt/docs/3.api/3.utils/show-error.md

 Nuxt provides a quick and simple way to show a full screen error page if needed.

-Within your pages, components and plugins you can use `showError` to show an error.
+Within a [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context) scope you can use `showError` to show an error.

 **Parameters:**